 Drinking culture is unbelievably rooted in the minds of parents, young adults, and teens all around, but it didn’t just become this way.
 Americans have been drinking beer and alcohol for years, and many traditions and celebrations are commonly associated with taking a drink.
 Even religious events and locations incorporate wine into their customs, showing just how impactful drinking has become in society as a whole.

 The root of drinking culture is the idea that alcohol is a necessary tool for happiness and relaxation.
 Consuming alcohol has always been associated with having a good time, which is one of the main reasons it has become so standard in society.
-Because of how widespread drinking has become, it can be difficult for people suffering from alcohol misuse to overcome their addiction.
+Because of how widespread drinking has become, it can be difficult for people suffering from alcohol misuse to overcome their alcohol addiction.

 This is what makes treatment facilities like Silver Pines Treatment Center so important.
 These centers are designed to combat the effects of drinking culture with addiction treatment plans that help you overcome addictions to drugs like alcohol.